New changes to the Highway Code finally came into force in the UK on 28th January.

 - Cyclists being permitted to pass vehicles on either the right or left side in slow-moving or stationary traffic.

 The rules have changed because of the Cycling and Walking investment strategy safety review, which took place in 2018.
-A 12-week consultation was also held in July 2020, with 21,000 people taking part to give their say on what changes were needed for the Highway Code, including rules on pedestrian priority on pavements and guidance on safe passing distances for vehicles overtaking cyclists.
+A 12-week consultation was also held in July 2020, with 21,000 people taking part to give their say on what changes were needed for the Highway Code in the UK, including rules on pedestrian priority on pavements and guidance on safe passing distances for vehicles overtaking cyclists.

-A mixed response to the new Highway Code changes
+A mixed response to the new UK Highway Code changes

 The changes, which were first announced by Transport Secretary Grant Shapps on 29th July 2021, have been met with mixed responses by road users across the board.